 Table of Contents

-The basic methodology for incorporating safety factors involves determining the ultimate tensile strength of the material and dividing it by the safety factor to establish the maximum allowable stress value:
+The basic methodology for incorporating safety factors involves determining the ultimate tensile strength of the material and dividing it by the safety factor to establish the maximum allowable stress value.
+This approach works similarly for composite overwrapped pressure vessels, but additional factors must be considered due to the composite material’s unique behavior.

 Beyond the baseline requirements, several factors influence the selection of appropriate safety factors: